 - we are required or permitted by law to provide information to a third party.

 If we disclose your information to a third party, we will request that your information be treated in accordance with this Policy.

 You can request access to any personal or sensitive information that we hold about you.
 We may require verification of your identity and for you to specify what type of information you wish to access in order for us to properly address your request.

 E-mail address: [email protected]

-The Managing Partner will endeavour to deal with your request or complaint as soon as is reasonably practicable.
+The Managing Director will endeavour to deal with your request or complaint as soon as is practicable, usually within 30 days.